 - Reduce the oven temperature to 350 F.

-- Peel the sweet potatoes, place them in a large mixing bowl, and mash them with a fork or potato masher.
-Add 3/4 cup coconut sugar, 1/2 cup butter, and the coconut milk, eggs, vanilla and salt.
+- Peel the skin off the sweet potatoes, place the meat in a large mixing bowl, and mash it with a fork or potato masher.
+Add half the coconut sugar and butter, along with the coconut milk, eggs, vanilla and salt.
 Mix until well blended.

 - Spread mixture evenly into a baking dish or cast iron skillet.

-- In a small mixing bowl, mix 1/2 cup coconut sugar and the flour.
-Add 1/4 cup butter and combine the ingredients with your hands until it resembles a crumble.
+- In a small mixing bowl, mix the other half of the coconut sugar along with the flour.
+Add the other half of the butter and combine the ingredients with your hands until it resembles a crumble.
 Stir in the pecans.

 - Spread the crumble mixture over the sweet potatoes and bake for 30 minutes.
 Serve warm.

-- If coconut sugar isn’t your favorite, you can try other sugar alternatives, such as stevia or monk fruit.
+- If coconut sugar is too much sugar for you, you can try other sugar alternatives, such as stevia or monk fruit.

 - Opt for organic, grass-fed butter and cage-free, free-range eggs.

 - Category: Main dish